-Qurbani is an act of worship that is most beloved to Allah (SWT) during the days of Tashreeq (11th, 12th and 13th of Dhul Hijjah), therefore it is important that one offers the best possible offering.
+Qurbani is an act of worship that is most beloved to Allah (SWT) during the days of Tashriq (11th, 12th and 13th of Dhul Hijjah), so it is important to offer the best possible sacrifice.

 Our country offices in the countries where we operate are one of our major strengths.
 Being present on the ground allows us to have close proximity to our the vulnerable people we serve.
 We have dedicated staff employed in these countries, which puts us in a unique position.
 As locals, we have a deep understanding of the needs of vulnerable people, enabling us to provide them with the best possible support.

-Our field teams conduct a comprehensive needs assessment in collaboration with rightsholders, community leaders, and local authorities.
+Our field teams conduct a comprehensive needs assessment in collaboration with rightsholders (people who receive our aid), community leaders, and local authorities.
 This assessment helps identify and prioritise the most vulnerable individuals or groups.
 We also coordinate with other organisations involved in qurbani distribution to avoid duplication and ensure that our interventions reach underserved areas effectively.

 Prior to slaughter, our livestock undergo rigorous inspections to ensure compliance with both veterinary and Shariah standards.
 These inspections guarantee that the animals meet the requirements for qurbani according to Shariah principles and that the resulting meat is of excellent quality and safe for consumption by humans.